2019 Cyprus rape allegation case: Reactions

-Israeli youths
+Israeli society

 Following their release in late July, several of the Israeli teenagers were greeted by their cheering families at Ben Gurion International Airport in Tel Aviv.
 According to media reports, the boys were dressed in kippahs and they and their male relatives popped champagne, let off a confetti cannon and chanted "Am Yisrael Chai" ("the people of Israel lives") and "the Brit is a whore."
 This heroes' welcome was criticized by several Israeli journalists, social media users, and parents for engaging in unethical behaviour including filming their sexual encounter with their alleged victim, which is illegal under Israeli law banning "revenge porn."

+During a radio discussion about the case, Roni Daniel of Channel 12 said upon reports that the British teenager had prior sexual encounters with some of the suspects, "Oh, she was used to two or three, suddenly [there are] 12, that's the breaking point?"
+This comment lead to hundreds of complaints to Israel's broadcasting authorities.
+A Channel 12 news report on the incident also drew complaints for using footage of bikini-clad women at a pool party. +972 Magazine noted a link between the portrayal of the case in Israeli media and Israel's militaristic society.

 Defendant's parents and human rights activists

 On 9 August 2019, the British teenager's parents established a GoFundMe campaign to raise £15,000 (US$18,000) to cover their daughter's legal fees following the resignation of her first lawyer Andreas Pittadjis.
 Aryeh Fraser, an Israeli man living in Miami, had donated £7,500 (US$9,000) to the GoFundMe campaign, describing it as a humanitarian donation.
 By 3 January 2020, the teenager's GoFundMe campaign had reach £120,000, exceeding its £105,000 target.

 In October 2019, Michael Polak, the director of the legal aid organisation Justice Abroad and a member of the defence team, criticised the Cypriot Police's handling of the investigation into the rape allegations including allegedly coercing a retraction from the defendant without a lawyer present and not making any audio or video recordings of the defendant's interrogation.
 He also criticised the Cypriot Police for failing to download data from the alleged Israeli attackers' 11 mobile phones; the Police had downloaded videos from five of the Israeli youths' phones but had neglected to collect text messages and social media data.

 On 14 October, several human rights and feminist groups urged the Cypriot attorney general Costas Clerides to dismiss the case against the British teenager.
 Susana Pavlou, the Director of the Mediterranean Institute for Gender Studies, criticized the brutal ordeal experienced by the British teenager and her family.
 Several Cypriot and Israeli feminists and women's rights activists also picketed the sentencing of the defendant on 7 January 2020, criticizing Judge Papathanasiou for victim blaming and siding with the alleged rapists.